anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   {{RFC9483, Section 4.3.3}}.

-  Alternatively, the registrar MAY modify the contents of the requested certificate contents as specified in {{RFC9483, Section 5.2.3.2}}.
+  Alternatively, the registrar MAY modify the requested certificate contents as specified in {{RFC9483, Section 5.2.3.2}}.

 * Certification Request (5) and Response (6):<br>
-  Certificates SHALL be requested and provided as specified in the LCMPP
+  Certificates SHALL be requested and provided as specified in LCMPP
   {{RFC9483, Section 4.1.1}} (based on CRMF) or
   {{RFC9483, Section 4.1.4}} (based on PKCS #10).

-  Proof of possession SHALL be provided in a way suitable for the key type.
+  Proof of possession SHALL be provided in a manner suitable for the key type.
-  Proof of identity SHALL be provided by signature-based protection of the certification request message as outlined in {{RFC9483, Section 3.2}}
-  using the IDevID secret.
+  Proof of identity SHALL be provided by signature-based protection of the certification request message as outlined in {{RFC9483, Section 3.2}}, using the IDevID secret.

-  When the registrar forwards a certification request by the pledge to a backend RA/CA, the registrar is RECOMMENDED to wrap the original certification request in a nested message signed with its own credentials as described in {{RFC9483, Section 5.2.2.1}}.
+  When the registrar forwards a certification request from the pledge to a backend RA/CA, it is RECOMMENDED that the registrar wraps the original certification request in a nested message signed with its own credentials, as described in {{RFC9483, Section 5.2.2.1}}.
-  This explicitly conveys the consent by the registrar to the RA while retaining the original certification request message with its proof of origin provided by the pledge signature.
+  This approach explicitly conveys the registrar's consent to the RA while retaining the original certification request with the proof of origin provided by the pledge's signature.

-  In case additional trust anchors (besides the pinned-domain-cert) need to be conveyed to the pledge, this SHOULD be done in the `caPubs` field of the certification response rather than in a CA Certs Response.
+  If additional trust anchors, beyond the pinned-domain-cert, need to be conveyed to the pledge, this SHOULD be done in the `caPubs` field of the certification response rather than through a CA Certs Response.

 * Certificate Confirm (7) and PKI/Registrar Confirm (8):<br>
-  Explicit confirmation of new certificates to the RA/CA MAY be used as specified in
-  {{RFC9483, Section 4.1.1}}.
+  Explicit confirmation of new certificates to the RA/CA MAY be used as specified in {{RFC9483, Section 4.1.1}}.

-  Note that independently of the certificate confirmation within CMP, enrollment status telemetry with the registrar at BRSKI level will be performed as described in {{RFC8995, Section 5.9.4}}.
+  Note that independent of the certificate confirmation within CMP, enrollment status telemetry with the registrar at the BRSKI level will be performed as described in {{RFC8995, Section 5.9.4}}.

 * If delayed delivery of CMP messages is needed
-  (for instance, to support enrollment over an asynchronous channel), it SHALL be performed as specified in
+  (e.g., to support enrollment over an asynchronous channel), it SHALL be performed as specified in
   {{RFC9483, Section 4.4 and Section 5.1.2}}.

-How messages are exchanged between the registrar and backend PKI components (i.e., RA and/or CA) is out of scope of this document.
+The mechanisms for exchanging messages between the registrar and backend PKI components (i.e., RA and/or CA) are outside the scope of this document.
-Since CMP is independent of message transfer, the mechanism for this exchange can be freely chosen according to the needs of the application scenario.
+CMP's independence from the message transfer mechanism allows for flexibility in choosing the appropriate exchange method based on the application scenario.
-For the applicable security and privacy considerations, see {{sec-consider}} and {{priv-consider}}.
+For the applicable security and privacy considerations, refer to {{sec-consider}} and {{priv-consider}}.
 Further guidance can be found in {{RFC9483, Section 6}}.

 <!--